How to Season a Carbon Steel Pan: 3 Methods Compared

 What is Seasoning?

-When we say seasoning, we aren't talking about salt and pepper.
 Seasoning is the layer that forms when oils and fats are heated in a pan, causing them to polymerize and form a natural, hardened surface.
-Both the layer itself, and the process of forming the layer are referred to as “seasoning.“ The true seasoning on your pan will come mostly from just cooking but we do an "initial seasoning" to reduce sticking in the beginning.
-These methods below are initial seasoning methods to get your seasoning started.
+Both the layer itself, and the process of forming the layer are referred to as “seasoning.“

 The Oil

-When choosing an oil for seasoning your pan, it's essential to pick one with a neutral flavor and a high smoke point.
-Try your best not to use olive oil or cheap avocado oil.
+When it comes to seasoning carbon steel, one of the biggest questions is "which oil is best seasoning?"
+When choosing an oil for your initial seasoning, it's essential to pick one with a neutral flavor and a high smoke point.
 Our top recommendations for oils suitable for seasoning your pan are: grapeseed oil, canola oil, vegetable oil, or sunflower oil.

 1. The Oven Method